 Andrew and Donnette Norman

 Andrew is a minister of the gospel and a teacher by profession.
 He is a graduate of the Buff Bay Primary School, Titchfield High School, the Trinity Theological Seminary of South Florida and the Jamaica Theological Seminary.
-He has taught at the St George’s College and currently serves as Senior Guidance Counsellor at the Wolmer’s Boys’ School.
+He taught previously at the St George’s College and currently serves as Senior Guidance Counsellor at the Wolmer’s Trust High School for Boys and as an Advisor to Aglow International’s St. Andrew Chapter